Patient education: Dialysis or kidney transplantation — which is right for me? (Beyond the Basics)

 ●Current drug or alcohol abuse

-Some people with HIV infection may be eligible for kidney transplantation if their disease is well-controlled.
+Some people with human immunodeficiency virus (HIV) infection may be eligible for kidney transplantation if their disease is well controlled.

 People with other medical conditions are evaluated on a case-by-case basis to determine if kidney transplantation is an option.

 Advantages — Kidney transplantation is the treatment of choice for many people with end-stage kidney disease.
-A successful kidney transplant can improve your quality of life and reduce your risk of dying from kidney disease.
+A successful kidney transplant can improve your quality of life and reduce your risk of dying.
 In addition, people who undergo kidney transplantation do not require hours of daily dialysis treatment.
 Ideally, patients who are eligible to get a kidney transplant do so before ever starting on dialysis.

 Disadvantages — Kidney transplantation is a major surgical procedure that has risks both during and after the surgery.
 The risks of the surgery include infection, bleeding, and damage to the surrounding organs.
 Even death can occur, although this is very rare.

 After kidney transplantation, you will be required to take medications and have frequent monitoring to minimize the chance of organ rejection; this must continue for your entire lifetime.
 The medications can have significant side effects.

 In hemodialysis, your blood is pumped through a dialysis machine to remove waste products and excess fluids.
 You are connected to the dialysis machine using a surgically created path called a vascular access, also known as a fistula or graft.
 Sometimes, a catheter inserted into a large vein in the neck is used for hemodialysis treatments, although it is better to have a fistula or graft.
 This allows blood to be removed from the body, circulate through the dialysis machine, and then return to the body.